jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 test_floor_aka_integer_division
 #############################################################################

-The ``//`` operator returns a whole number that tells how many times the bottom number can be multiplied to get a whole number that is equal to or as close to the top number as possible.
+The ``//`` operator returns a whole number which is how many times the bottom number can be multiplied to get a whole number that is equal to or as close to the top number as possible.
 It should give me the hours when I divide by ``60``

 .. _test_floor_aka_integer_division_red: